nachocaru/xaprb.com/content/blog/2005-12-06-find-missing-numbers-in-a-sequence-with-sql.md

   </tr>
 </table>

-SQL Server actually optimized the first query significantly better, which highlights one of my favorite principles: **always measure performance**, and never try to &#8220;optimize by eye!&#8221; Here are the numbers (see my article about [using awk to sum up query statistics][3]):
+SQL Server actually optimized the first query significantly better, which highlights one of my favorite principles: **always measure performance**, and never try to "optimize by eye!"
+Here are the numbers (see my article about [using awk to sum up query statistics][3]):

 <pre>-- query one --
 Scans:                  9